cisagov/dotgov-home/pages/registration/forms/us-territory.md

 ---
-title: "Domain Authorization Letter: Native Sovereign Nation"
+title: "Domain Authorization Letter: U.S. Territory"
 layout: form
-permalink: /domains/registration/authorization-templates/native-sovereign-nation/
+permalink: /registration/authorization-templates/us-territory/

-sidenav: domains
+sidenav: registration
 ---

-[Tribal Government Letterhead]
+[Territory Government Letterhead]

 [Date]

-Angel Goldtooth
-Department of the Interior Bureau of Indian Affairs
-Office of Information Development
-12220 Sunrise Valley Drive Rm 5110
+.Gov Domain Registration
+c/o Verisign, Inc.
+12061 Bluemont Way
-Reston, VA 20191
+Reston, Virginia 20190

-Dear Ms. Angel Goldtooth:

-The [Insert Name] Tribe is requesting approval of the domain name [Insert Tribename-NSN.gov].
-I am authorized to make this request by Tribal resolution # [Insert Number], dated [Insert Date], of the [Insert Tribe Name].
-If there are any questions, please contact me at [Insert Telephone Number].
+Dear Domain Manager,

+As CIO for the U.S. territory of [Territory Name], I formally request the authority over the [xxxxx.gov] second-level domain name be delegated to the territory of [Territory Name].

 This domain name will be used for [state the purpose].
 I will ensure the content of the requested domain name conforms to the .gov policy.